Thumb position

 In music performance and education, thumb position, not a traditional position, is a string instrument playing technique used to facilitate playing in the upper register of the double bass, cello, and related instruments, such as the electric upright bass.
-To play passages in this register, the player shifts his or her hand out from behind the neck and curves the hand, using the side of the thumb to press down the string; in effect, the side of the thumb becomes a movable nut (capo).
+To play passages in this register, the player shifts their hand out from behind the neck and curves the hand, using the side of the thumb to press down the string; in effect, the side of the thumb becomes a movable nut (capo).

 On the double bass

 For the double bass, thumb position is used when playing above one-lined G (on the third ledger line in bass clef notation for the double bass).
-To play passages in this register, the player shifts his hand out from behind the neck and flattens it out, using the side of the thumb to press down the string.
+To play passages in this register, the player shifts their hand out from behind the neck and flattens it out, using the side of the thumb to press down the string.
 When playing in thumb position, the use of the fourth finger is replaced by the third finger, as the fourth finger becomes too short to produce a reliable tone.
 Bass instruction books often teach thumb position by having the player place the left-hand thumb on the high (one-lined) G note.

 In this same position, notes below the G can also be played.
 By barring the thumb across the G and D strings, the G and D notes can be played in quick succession.
 Alternatively, notes on the D string can be performed in quick alternation with notes on the G string.
 While traditional methods rarely discuss playing on the A or E string in thumb position, French pedagogue Francois Rabbath (and his disciples such as Paul Ellison) advocate the performance of notes on the A and E strings.
 While introductory manuals start teaching thumb position by stopping the G string on the high G, any of the notes on the upper part of the fingerboard can be stopped and held by the thumb.

 One issue with the use of thumb position is that it is harder to produce vibrato with the thumb than with the fingers, because fingers have much fleshier pads than the side of the thumb.
 While the difference between the vibrato sound produced by the fingers and the thumb may not be noticeable in a passage of moving notes, if there is a held note which is stopped by the thumb, which is vibrated, the difference may be noticeable.
 As such, some players use finger substitution to replace the thumb with one of the fingers.